What is a Wood Pellet?

 Stock Up on Pellets Before Winter

-The Hearth and Home Department at your Northwest owned and operated Coastal carries everything you need, including stoves, parts, accessories, as well as pellets by the bag or pallet with a special premium pellet savings offer.
+The Hearth and Home Department at your Northwest owned and operated Coastal carries everything you need, including stoves, parts, accessories, as well as pellets by the bag or pallet.
 Plus, our experts are here to answer your questions and help you find the perfect stove to keep your family warm this winter.